 Once you navigate to the Browser Fingerprint section of a web app, you will see the following menu:

-If the settings are left as-is, the system will automatically use the default settings as defined by the native Linux system and the language and time zone settings of the selected egress node (Tokyo, Japan in the screenshot).
+If the settings are left as-is, the system will automatically use the default settings as defined by the native Linux system and the language and time zone settings of the selected egress node (Mexico City, Mexico in the screenshot).
 In addition, the ability to change the UA string in session may be turned on or off here.

 If you select the Customize Browser Fingerprint checkbox, the resulting menu will look like this: